Gloria Peritore: ISKA Oriental flyweight champion

 Peritore challenged for the ISKA World Oriental Rules title at Road to Lion Fight: Sofokleus vs. Carrara in August 2020, which was held at the time by Ludivine Lasnier.
 Peritore won the title by a unanimous decision.

 She was scheduled to fight Sonia Dinh at The Arena 3 on 27 March 2021.
 Peritore won the fight by unanimous decision.

-Peritore was booked to face Mariza Korogiannou for the WKU FCR 55kg title at The Arena: No Surrender on 26 March 2022.
+Peritore was booked to face Mariza Korogiannou for the WKU FCR 55 kg title at The Arena: No Surrender on 26 March 2022.
 She won the fight by unanimous decision.

 Peritore made her first ISKA World Oriental Rules title defense against Mireia García at Superfights II on 17 June 2022.
 She retained the title, as the fight was ruled a draw.

 Professional boxing career

 Peritore made her professional boxing debut, as a bantamweight, against Chiara Insarrualde on March 24, 2023, at the Allianz Cloud Arena in Milan, Italy.
+She won the four round contest on points.

+Peritore faced the unbeaten Giacoma Cordio on May 5, 2023.
+The bout ended in a split decision draw.

+Peritore faced Antonina Cuti on October 13, 2023.
+She won the fight on points.